algorandfoundation/puya/docs/lg-modules.md

 # Module level constructs

+You can write compile-time constant code at a module level and then use them in place of [Python built-in literal types](./lg-types.md#python-built-in-types).

+For a full example of what syntax is currently possible see the [test case example](https://github.com/algorandfoundation/puya/blob/main/test_cases/module_consts/contract.py).

 ## Module constants

-Module constants are compile-time constant, and can contain `bool`, `int`, `str` and `bytes` literals.
+Module constants are compile-time constant, and can contain `bool`, `int`, `str` and `bytes`.

-You can use fstrings in module constants.
+You can use fstrings and other compile-time constant values in module constants too.

-Example:
+For example:

 ```python
 from algopy import UInt64, subroutine